 Bass in the first Battle Network was just a Bonus Boss, but became one of the villains in the two next sequels.
 Battle Network 4 and beyond then turned him into an extra again, but at least he gets dialogue.
 He was important in the anime and manga adaptations, too.

 The weapon salesmen from the first Spectrobes game gets redesigned in the second with his own sprite, cutscene, and name.
 It's Dave, of all things.

-A more notable example would be the Happy Mask Salesman, who, like the Skull Kid, was only part of a minor subquest in Ocarina of Time.
-He became an unlikely major — and very popular — character in Majora's Mask.
+The Happy Mask Salesman was only part of a minor subquest in Ocarina of Time.
+He became an unlikely major character in Majora's Mask.